-The accompanying consolidated financial statements include the accounts of Telos and its subsidiaries, including Ubiquity.com, Inc., Xacta Corporation, and Teloworks, all of whose issued and outstanding share capital is owned by the Company.
+The accompanying consolidated financial statements include the accounts of Telos and its subsidiaries, including Ubiquity.com, Inc., Xacta Corporation, Teloworks, and Telos APAC, all of whose issued and outstanding share capital is owned by the Company.
 We have also consolidated the results of operations of Telos ID (see Note 2 - Non-controlling Interests).
-Intercompany transactions have been eliminated on consolidation.
+Intercompany transactions have been eliminated in consolidation.